-Prior authorization requirements governing the provision of all WV Medicaid services will apply pursuant to Chapter 300, General Provider Participation Requirements of the Provider Manual.
+Prior authorization requirements governing the provision of all WV Medicaid services will apply pursuant to Chapter 300, Provider Participation Requirements of the Provider Manual.
 In addition, the following limitations also apply to the requirements for payment of Behavioral Health Clinic Services described in this chapter.

-502.26.1 PRIOR AUTHORIZATION PROCEDURES
+502.26.1 Prior Authorization Procedures

-- The Bureau for Medical Services requires that providers register and/or prior authorize all Behavioral Health Clinic Services described in this manual with exception of Transportation Services, procedure codes A0120HE and A0160HE) with BMS' contracted agent. - Prior authorization must be obtained from BMS' contracted agent. - General information on, prior authorization requirements for additional services, and contact information for submitting a request may be obtained by contacting BMS' contracted agent.
+- The Bureau for Medical Services requires that providers register and prior authorize all Behavioral Health Clinic Services described in this manual with exception of Transportation Services, procedure codes A0120 DD HE and A0160 DD HE. - Prior authorization must be obtained from BMS' UMC. - General information on, prior authorization requirements for additional services, and contact information for submitting a request may be obtained by contacting BMS' UMC.

-502.26.2 PRIOR AUTHORIZATION REQUIREMENTS
+502.26.2 Prior Authorization Requirements

-- Prior authorization requests for Behavioral Health Clinic Services must be submitted within the timelines required by BMS' contracted agent. - Prior authorization requests must be submitted in a manner specified by BMS' contracted agent.
+- Prior authorization requests for Behavioral Health Clinic Services must be submitted within the timelines required by BMS' UMC. - Prior authorization requests must be submitted in a manner specified by BMS' UMC.